-Funds approved for JCP projects may not be used to pay training costs of a company that relocates the company's worksite from one community in Mississippi to another.
-In no case shall MS Works Funds be used to supplant workforce funds available from any other source, including but not limited to local, state, or federal sources that are available for workforce training and development.
-Applicants must disclose other funds sought or awarded for workforce training.
+- A. Project funds may not be used to pay training costs of a company that relocates the company's worksite from one community in Mississippi to another. - B. MS Works Fund grants may not be used to provide the following: - 1.
+Proprietary management training packages such as: VitalEdu, AchieveGlobal, Plexus, Zig Ziglar, Phi Theta Kappa Leadership, Stephen Covey and similar packages; or - 2.
+Training for gaming enterprises, hospital systems, retail facilities or other service sector businesses.

-MS Works Fund grants may not be used to provide the following:

-- A. Proprietary management training packages such as: VitalEdu, AchieveGlobal, Plexus, Zig Ziglar, Phi Theta Kappa Leadership, Stephen Covey and similar packages;

-- B. Training to a gaming enterprise; and

-- C. Training for service sector businesses.